medienbaecker/kirby-alter/README.md

 > [!WARNING]
 > Use this plugin at your own risk.
 It was built primarily for my own projects and may not work in yours.

+I use some Kirby 5 specific features, but it could potentially work Kirby 4 as well.
+Please report any issues you encounter.

 ## Features

 ### Panel view